 The following figure is an example of a small vSphere Bitfusion cluster, such as a set of vSphere Bitfusion server-client machines and vCenter Server on a switched network.
 A minimal vSphere Bitfusion cluster configuration is one client, one server, and one vCenter Server.
-You can create large clusters with multiple clients and multiple servers.
+You can create large clusters with multiple servers and clients.

 When you start an AI or ML application on the vSphere Bitfusion client, vSphere Bitfusion intercepts the CUDA calls of the application, and sees the data and data pointers of the calls.
 The vSphere Bitfusion server does not require a connection to the storage, where the application data is kept, but to the vSphere Bitfusion client only.
 The client transfers the data and the rest of the CUDA calls to the server.
 The vSphere Bitfusion server processes the calls and returns the results back to the client.

 When you start AI and ML applications in vSphere Bitfusion, you can share the GPUs resources.

 - You can dynamically allocate and access GPU resources from vSphere Bitfusion servers.